dunderhay/dunderhay.github.io/content/posts/phishing/how-to-set-up-evilginx3.md

   path: '/?auth=2'
 ```

-After starting Evilginx, you can set the required values:
+After starting evilginx, you can set the required values:

 ```
 config domain <your-phishing-domain>